 New Wine in Old Bottles – Shared Office Space in Old Town

 Built in 1881, Jefferson’s Study is part of the oldest buildings in Fort Collins.
-In those days, Jefferson Street was the main street in town lined on both sides with commercial buildings and a three story hotel which was located across the street in what is now a park.
-The hotel and all other buildings on the north side of Jefferson were purchased and torn down in 1907 by the Union Pacific to make way for their new rail line and the passenger station which is now the Rodizio Grill.
+In those days, Jefferson Street was the main street in town lined on both sides with commercial buildings and a three story hotel.
+The hotel and all other buildings on the north side of Jefferson were purchased and torn down or relocated in 1907 by the Union Pacific to make way for their new rail line and the passenger station which is now the Rodizio Grill.
+The Union Restaurant was recently added with a park between the two restaurants and directly across Jefferson Street from Jefferson’s Study.

 The recently refurbished and beautifully landscaped Old Firehouse Alley is our “main street” today providing direct access to all of the shops, restaurants, and activities of Old Town.

 The ground floor has always been a commercial space, and in the 50’s and 60’s it was probably used for automotive repair when a garage door (not the fancy glass door you see today) was installed.
 As recently as 1983, the second floor which is now Jefferson’s Study was divided into little rooms for a boarding house.
-Life was tougher then and each space had a coal burning stove that were used for heat and cooking (there is a burn mark that remains on the floor).
-Interior rooms had the large interior windows you see at the conference room and front office to borrow light from what was two smaller skylights.
+Life was tougher then and each space had a coal burning stove that was used for heat and cooking (there are burn marks that remain on the floor where hot coals escaped).
+Interior rooms had the large interior windows that borrowed light from what was two small skylights.
 Ventilation was also through these windows and the transoms over the doors.
 The stifling heat of summer must have been dreadful especially with a black roof and virtually no insulation, but the respite of winter was only better if the coal burner kept going!
+In repurposing the second floor to co-working, the windows were relocated to the front offices as the rooming house walls were torn down and the two skylights were connected to form one 44 foot long skylight which daylights the entire floor!

 So, although the space has been updated in every way to have air conditioning, central heat and very high speed internet, these improvements have been worked in around the historic structure of the building.
 And it has been done in a way that is green…long before green was cool.
 How green is Jefferson’s Study?
 Let me count the ways: